Working of Traceroute using Wireshark

 Here we can clearly observe the response of destination machine through SYN, ACK and a complete entry recorded by traceroute.

-It is as similar as above, the source sent the TCP-SYN packet to the destination machine on port 80 and received ICMP error message from the router for a time exceeded and repeat the process till it receives ACK_SYN from the destination.
+It is similar to above, the source sent the TCP-SYN packet to the destination machine on port 80 and received an ICMP error message from the router for a time exceeded, and repeated the process till it received ACK_SYN from the destination.

 Here we can observe ACK-SYN packet from the destination (172.168.161.14) is sent to source (192.1681.103) from port 80 and source again sent RST packet to the destination via port 80.